commercialhaskell/stack/FAQ.md

 #### stack sometimes rebuilds based on flag changes when I wouldn't expect it to.
 How come?

 stack tries to give you reproducibility whenever possible.
 In some cases, this means that you get a recompile when one may not seem necessary.
-The most common exactly is running something like this in a multi-package project:
+The most common example is running something like this in a multi-package project:

     stack build --ghc-options -O0 && stack build --ghc-options -O0 one-of-the-packages